Download our Checklist

 We can all agree there are many important elements to a housing structure, but your roof is probably the most important.
 Changing temperatures, snow accumulation, large amounts of rain, ice dams and high winds can all cause major damage to condominiums, townhomes and single-family homes.
 These harsh weather conditions can create all sorts of problems, from minor leaks to major cave-ins that can cost a condominium corporation thousands to repair.
-So, before we get into the nitty gritty of preventative roof maintenance for Toronto’s condominiums and townhomes, let’s start with roofing basics.
+Heavy snowfalls have been the cause of several roof collapses in recent years throughout Alberta.
+So, before we get into the nitty gritty of preventative roof maintenance for condominiums and townhomes, let’s start with roofing basics.

 A proactive residential management company, with the right combination of knowledge, experience and vendor network can help a condo board mitigate risk by developing a roof preventative maintenance plan.